bring/developer-site/_posts/2020-12-23-sane-react-config-with-webpack.md

 ---
 Going from an empty folder to a living React project can feel like a daunting task.
 As we pointed out in [our precursor](../your-frontend-your-config), if you have been overwhelmed at certain ejected configs or underwhelmed by zero-config tools, it’s time to learn how to set up pragmatic, powerful and customisable configs.

-For this, we will be using, but not explaining, Node, npm and a terminal.
+For this, we will be using, but not explaining, Node, npm and the terminal.
 We will also reference CSS, JS and React, but in no way provide primers.

-This guide is split into three, the [first part](#setting-up) is a basic setup to process JSX files and make a JS bundle.
-[Part two](#css-processing) is adding CSS into the mix.
+This guide is split into three, the [first part](#setting-up) is a basic setup for processing JSX files and make a JS bundle.
+[Part two](#css-processing) adds CSS into the mix.
 [Part three](#additional-exercises) lists some tips to expand and figure things out on your own.
 We will provide files and folders with complete configs for part one and two.
 This way you don’t need to write your own app and you can reference the config files along the way.

 ## Setting up
-Download the [files for part one](/img/webpacking/webpack-config-p1.7z).
+Download and unzip the [files for part one](/img/webpacking/webpack-config-p1.7z).
 Make a separate folder for your project.

 ### Package.json
-We start off with package.json because it holds most of the project information like name, dependencies, scripts, version and some config.
+We are going to start off with package.json because it holds most of the project information like name, dependencies, scripts, version and some config.

 In our empty project folder, we make a package.json file by running `npm init`.
 We answer the questions and skip the irrelevant or unknown – all can be changed later as well, or you can reference the downloaded file.

 ### Structure
 We also need to have something to build and bundle.
-Copy the downloaded src folder into the same folder as your package.json.
+Copy the downloaded `src` folder into the same folder as your package.json.

-Inside our src folder we have our components, index.html and index.js.
+Inside the `src` folder we have our components, index.html and index.js.

-In index.html, we have mounted the app in a div with an id set to “main”.
+In index.html, we have mounted the app in a div with an id set to `main`.
 Inside our index.js we pass the element to the `render()` function.

 ### Dependencies
-It’s usually nice to have a general idea of what every dependency does.
-We provide some context, but we recommend reading up on the linked documentation.
+It’s nice to get a general idea of what the different dependencies do.
+We provide some context and recommend reading up on the linked documentation.

 After install, you might notice a package-lock.json file and a node_modules folder.
 The former is the dependency tree.
 If you use Git, it should always be committed to ensure the same versions being used across potentially different environments.
 The latter contains the downloaded dependencies and should not be committed.